Childhood Studies BA

 Course overview

-- Get the opportunity to study abroad and develop an international experience or undertake a work placement to gain practical experience.
+• Unique experiences: Get the opportunity to study abroad or undertake a work placement.

-Our BA Childhood Studies degree is designed to provide you with an in-depth understanding of children’s lives in diverse social, cultural and educational contexts.
+This course is designed to provide you with an in-depth understanding of children and young people’s lives in diverse social, cultural and educational contexts.

 Our teaching is based in the fields of education, psychology, sociology and social policy.
 You’ll examine how key concepts from these disciplines can develop our understanding of children’s development, health and welfare, their inclusion, and their peer and family relationships.

-- How far should the state determine how parents bring up their children?
+• How far should the state influence or guide how parents raise their children?

 The course is delivered through lectures, seminars and workshops that use a range of learning resources including media and digital technology.